 The Doctoral Day 2018 will take place on Wednesday 5 December 2018.

-On Wednesday 29 November 2017, the Faculty of Business and Economics organises its 7th Doctoral Day.
 The Doctoral Day event takes place annually and welcomes all our PhD-students, as well as their research supervisors, interested Master students, and invitees.

 This scientific gathering offers all our PhD students a platform to present their doctoral work and receive comments from a discussant.
 The Doctoral Day is also meant to offer opportunities to 'meet and greet' and exchange ideas with fellow students, faculty, and Master students.
 Finally, the annual Doctoral Day wants to contribute to the visibility of the growing research environment of our Faculty of Business and Economics.